Planning your next face-to-face, fully virtual, or hybrid event? Then these top 10 must do’s, will help ensure you and your event come out on top.

 - Overrunning presenters are often described as ‘stealing’ others time.

 - Finishing late is universally unacceptable.

 - Staying on track and on time within a three-minute window shows respect and discipline.
 To achieve it technical and performance rehearsals are essential.

 8. Deliver a seamless production

 In-person attendees have a right to expect a flawless event.
-They’ll be comparing their experience to the best events they’ve ever been to.
-Remote participants want something that differentiates your event from their most recent ‘Zoom’ call, as an absolute minimum.
-Their benchmark will be things like Ted Talks and live TV!
+They’ll be comparing their experience to the best events and shows they’ve ever seen.

 9. Generate genuine action post-event